sabir-aspose/words-docs-com/en/net/developer-guide/linq-reporting-engine/template-syntax/working-with-content-controls/_index.md

 <<item [value_expression] [display_name_expression]>>
 {{< /highlight >}}

 Here, `value_expression` defines a value of a combobox or dropdown list item to be added dynamically.
-This expression is mandatory and must return a non-empty value.
+This expression is mandatory and must return a non‑empty value.

 In turn, `display_name_expression` defines a display name of the combobox or dropdown list item to be added.
 This expression is optional.
 If it is omitted, then during runtime, a value of `value_expression` is used as a display name as well.